AA “Tōku Ao” (a dance between worlds)

-Alix’s work discusses identity and belonging through ceramic sculpture focusing on strong narrative.
+Alix’s work discusses identity and belonging through ceramic and fiber sculpture focusing on strong narrative.

-Having a Bachelor in Fine Arts and Pre-trader of the year in Tool making, her eclectic learning choices lead her to explore clay through Otago Polytechnic.
-Graduating in 2018 it became apparent that clay/uku was the medium she had been searching for.
+Having a Bachelor in Fine Arts and Pre-trader of the year in Tool making, eclectic learning choices lead them to explore clay through Otago Polytechnic.
+Graduating in 2018 it became apparent that clay/uku was the medium Alix had been searching for.

 “First Thursdays”: December 2016 Kennett Jewellers, Christchurch

 “Collude” Group Exhibit: Feb 2017 Next Gallery, Christchurch

 “First Thursdays- Life Aquatic”: Dec 2017 Westende Jewellers, Christchurch

 “Shared Lines” tautahi: March 2019 The Arts Center, Christchurch

 “Mata Hou”: June 2019 The Arts Center, Christchurch

 “Ko Au”: Oct 2019 Absolution, Christchurch (Solo Show)